RESEARCH PRIORITIES

 Schedule for Grant Applications:

-• September 15, 2023: Program Opens
+• Delayed to 2025: Program Opens

-• November 1, 2023: Full Applications Due by 11:59pm ET
+• Delayed: Full Applications Due by 11:59pm ET

-• November 27, 2023: Award Announcements to Applicants
+• Delayed: Award Announcements to Applicants

-• January 2024: Award Announcements to Public
+• Delayed: Award Announcements to Public

-• Q1 2024: Anticipated Project Start
+• Delayed: Anticipated Project Start

 Applications will be reviewed by the SATB2 Gene Foundation Medical and Scientific Advisory Board and the Board of Directors.
 The grant selection process is unbiased and independent; awards are based solely on scientific merit and expected contributions to the priorities of the SAS community and body of knowledge about SATB2-associated syndrome.
 Advisors and board members with a conflict of interest will not participate in voting for those specific applications.